rmrector/script.playrandomvideos/README.md

 as their localized equivalents with these IDs: `16101`, `16102`, and `36521`.
 In **MyVideoNav.xml**, `watchmode=$INFO[Control.GetLabel(10)]` should
-match the behavior of the button that switches between watched/unwatched/all, if it is on your window.
+match the behavior of the button that switches between watched/unwatched/all, if it is on your window. *singlevideo* needs no value, just add `singlevideo` as an argument.

 ## Plugins
 It doesn't work for plugin paths :(.
 I would like it to, but I can't figure a good